-\textbf{OmniNWM-VLA.} Our OmniNWM-VLA planner follows the same training procedure as Qwen-2.5-VL \cite{bai2023qwen}, with modifications to accommodate autonomous driving requirements.
+Our OmniNWM-VLA planner follows the same training procedure as Qwen-2.5-VL \cite{bai2023qwen}, with modifications to accommodate autonomous driving requirements.
 The model uses a 3-B parameter architecture and is trained on a curated dataset of driving scenarios with multi-modal annotations.
-Unlike previous methods that operate at 2Hz, our model is trained at a control frequency of 12Hz to enable finer-grained trajectory planning.
+Unlike previous methods that operate at 2Hz, our model is trained at a control frequency of 12Hz to enable finer-grained trajectory planning, which is consistent with the multi-modal generation results.
 The training objective combines next-token prediction for trajectory waypoints and heading angles with multi-modal understanding tasks.

-\textbf{Overall Training Strategy.} While each component can be trained independently, we employ a staged training strategy: first pre-training the PDiT and occupancy modules, then fine-tuning the VLA planner with the generated multi-modal outputs.
-This approach ensures that each module reaches optimal performance before being integrated into the full OmniNWM pipeline for closed-loop evaluation.\looseness=-1